Jason Todd was the 2nd Robin. For others who've taken on the mantle of Robin:

 His second costume has the Red Hood Mask, which is still metallic, although it appears to have been modified.
 He wears a white and Grey costume which also comes with a cape.
 In the middle of his chest is a Red Skull.
 He uses lethal force by means of his two red pistols.

 The third version of the costume is similar to the first with the exceptions of a red bat emblem on the chest, a brown biker jacket and a more form fitting mask with Jason's mouth visible and a distinct absence of a domino mask underneath instead he has a mask like his old Robin mask under the hood.
 Jason's new outfit possesses tech and weapons inside it similar to the Batman Beyond suit.
 So far shown are glider wings housed in the forearms and a grappling hook with reticle aimer on the left forearm.
 Jason's helmet or "hood" provides a moderate degree of protection.
 When a Talon stabbed it with a knife cracking it, Jason was shocked that a knife was able to do that and stated that no knife should able to crack his hood.

 This costume consists of a Red Tunic with gray pants.
 The utility belt is larger and contains circular throwing discs.
 The cowl is much like Batman's, minus the ears.
 The cape also seconds as a glider.

-Very Militaristic version of the Bat-Suit.
-Features heavy armor in both Gray and Black.
+His costume is a very militaristic version of the Bat-Suit.
+Features heavy armor in both gray and black.
 The ears are shorter, and there is no opening by the mouth, but is protected by an armored covering instead.
 His lenses were tinted red to strike fear into the criminals.
-He carries two pistols and his utility belt is seen to have other lethal weapons .
-Much like the Red Hood mask, Jason wears a domino mask held in place by spirit gum under the Cowl as well.
+He carries two pistols and his utility belt is seen to have other lethal weapons.
+Much like the Red Hood mask, Jason wears a domino mask under the cowl as well.